 - Each instance has its own system firewall to protect its services even further

-- At the single network point of entry, the network intrusion detection & prevention system is installed, with active monitoring, filtering and alerting system.
+- At the single network point of entry, the network intrusion detection & prevention system is installed, along with an active monitoring, filtering, and alerting system.

-- Every connection to our hosts is SSL encrypted using a proven, peer-reviewed and open source encryption algorithms to prevent network sniffing, injecting and other attacks
+- Every connection to our hosts is SSL encrypted using proven, peer-reviewed, and open-source encryption algorithms to prevent network sniffing, injecting, and other attacks.

 Data at rest is encrypted via AES-256 encryption using the services AWS provides and/or native Linux tools.

 We use on-site and off-site monitoring and alerting tools 24/7.
-We try to detect every anomaly which could affect our services, before it becomes an issue.
+We try to detect every anomaly that could affect our services before they become issues.
 Personnel is always available for urgent issues, which are escalated up the chain as necessary.

 We strive for 99.99% uptime for all our products.

 Although our services are regularly upgraded, configured and monitored, regular penetration tests are employed to identify and remedy potential security issues.
-We try to perform such penetration tests at least on quarterly basis.
+We aim to perform such penetration tests on a quarterly basis.

 Internal IT Security

 Critical passwords are secured in a virtual vault, using strong encryption protocols.
 Access is granted to authorised and qualified personnel only, on need-to-know basis.